awslabs/aurora-dsql-django/reference/ADAPTER_BEHAVIOR.md

 **Impact:**
 - Foreign key constraints are not enforced at the database level
 - Applications must maintain referential integrity through Django model validation and application logic
-- Existing migrations from non-DSQL databases will continue to work without modification
+- Existing migrations from other databases will continue to work without modification

 **Why this is necessary:** Aurora DSQL does not support foreign key constraints.
 This approach maintains compatibility with existing Django migrations while preventing constraint-related errors.

-## Check constraints are skipped during migrations
+## Check constraint changes after table creation are skipped during migrations

-**Behavior:** The Aurora DSQL adapter for Django automatically skips check constraint creation and removal operations during migrations.
+**Behavior:** The Aurora DSQL adapter for Django automatically skips check constraints that are added to or removed from existing tables during migrations.

 **Impact:**
-- Check constraints are not enforced at the database level
+- Check constraint modifications on existing tables are not applied at the database level, meaning constraints may remain unenforced or continue being enforced based on their previous state
-- Applications must maintain data validation through Django model validation and application logic
+- Applications must rely on Django model validation and application logic for data integrity when check constraints are not defined at table creation
-- Existing migrations from non-DSQL databases will continue to work without modification
+- Existing migrations from other databases will continue to work without modification

-**Why this is necessary:** Aurora DSQL does not support table check constraints.
+**Why this is necessary:** Aurora DSQL supports table check constraints only if defined when the table is created.
+Django migrations can attempt to modify check constraints after table creation, which is not supported by Aurora DSQL.
 This approach maintains compatibility with existing Django migrations while preventing constraint-related errors.

 ## Expression indexes are skipped during migrations